Success stories: Contaminated sites program

-The following showcases the success of AANDC's contaminated sites programs in the North with regard to remediation of contaminated sites.
+The following showcases the success of INAC's contaminated sites programs in the North with regard to remediation of contaminated sites.

-See other information about Contaminants in the North.
+See more information on contaminants sites program in the North.

 The Faro Mine is one of the largest and most complex contaminated sites in the country.
 Located in the southcentral Yukon close to the Town of Faro, it was an open-pit lead-zinc mine from 1969 until it went into interim receivership in 1998.
 The site covers approximately 2500 hectares and includes 70 million tonnes of tailings and 320 million tonnes of waste rock.
 Both the tailings and waste rock contain high levels of heavy metals that could leach into the environment in the absence of remediation.